BeeyondCereal

 Instructions

-• Add your butter to a medium sized skillet over medium heat.
+• Melt the butter.
+Add the butter to a medium-sized skillet over medium heat and allow it to melt.

-• Taste and adjust the seasonings as desired.
-If using fresh parsley, add it in now.
+• Finish.
+Taste and adjust seasoning as needed.
+If using fresh parsley, stir it in at the end and serve warm.

 Notes

-• Corn Juice: Optionally, use reserved corn juice from the can, but water is preferred for a healthier option.
+• Corn Juice.
+You may substitute reserved corn liquid for the water, but water is preferred for a lighter option.

-• Draining and Rinsing: Rinse corn in water to remove excess sodium from the liquid.
+• Draining and Rinsing.
+Rinsing canned corn helps remove excess sodium from the packing liquid.

-• Reheating: Reheat corn in a skillet on the stove over medium heat or microwave on a plate for 30 seconds to 1 minute.
+• Reheating.
+Reheat in a skillet over medium heat or microwave for 30 seconds to 1 minute.

 Nutritional Information